Kris Bryant Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 19th in the league.
+- The Tigers pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.47).

-- Tigers pitchers combine to rank 21st in baseball in home runs given up (102 total, 1.3 per game).
+- Tigers pitchers combine to allow 102 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.